green-coding-solutions/green-ai-training/README.md

 - Programming language primitives like variable assignments, loops, incrementation etc
 - Typical code functionality like executing network requests, loading libraries, etc.
 - Specific language building blocks like memory cost for DOM nodes, rendering and download cost of images in a web-page etc.
-- Infrastructure building blocks like the cost of overhead from VMs vs. native level (Docker)
 - System level building blocks like the cost of running a full additional core, idling a system, running unthrottled downloads etc.

 In summary scenarios isolate primitive workloads so that measured energy can be attributed to specific code